crobinso/crobinso.github.io/content/047-git-up-better-git-pull.md

 Nowadays I don't even attempt the pull, `git up` is my reflex.
 (And yes I should just make it a reflex that I switch to a branch before doing any hacking...)

 Nice to see that nowadays git-up is packaged in fedora, so grab it with `sudo yum install rubygem-git-up`

+(Edit 2019: The ruby version has been abandoned, but there's an equivalent available via python equivalent I'm using now: <https://pypi.org/project/git-up/>)